 Former Panthers, Sharks, Eels, Roosters and now Titans fullback Michael Gordon will officially pull up stumps after round 25.

-Gordon will make his 261st and final NRL start in Gold Coast's clash with St George Illawarra on Saturday night.
+Gordon played his 261st and final NRL start in Gold Coast's clash with St George Illawarra on Saturday night.
 Gordon also played one Origin for NSW.

-Saturday's match at Cbus Super Stadium will also be the last for Jeremy Latimore, who is calling time with St George Illawarra this year after an 11-season career with the Eels, Warriors, Dragons, Panthers and Sharks before returning to the Red V last year.
+The round 25 match at Cbus Super Stadium was the last for Jeremy Latimore, who is calling time with St George Illawarra this year after an 11-season career with the Eels, Warriors, Dragons, Panthers and Sharks before returning to the Red V last year.
 He has tallied 182 games in first grade.

 Injury has forced veteran prop Tim Grant into premature retirement – the former Blues prop played 196 games for Penrith, Souths and Wests Tigers.

 A series of injuries also forced late-blooming Knights cult hero Nathan Ross into retirement with 60 games, all of which came in a tough period for the Hunter club.

 Maloney reveals why it’s time to leave the NRL

 There is also a wealth of experience leaving the NRL for the Super League.

 Veteran Storm, Warriors, Roosters, Sharks, Panthers, Blues and Kangaroos playmaker James Maloney has called time on his NRL days, with one final contract at Catalans awaiting the 33-year-old.

 Maloney's legacy, aside from being one of the NRL's true characters, will be as a winner – he made every team he joined better, taking the Warriors to a rare grand final appearance in 2011 and winning premierships with the Roosters and Sharks.
 He also played a key role in the 2018 and 2019 Origin series wins.